Key Highlights

 -

 Return Process: Understand the return process and any associated fees.
-Ensure that the safety harness rental is returned in good condition to avoid additional charges.
+Ensure that the harness is returned in good condition to avoid additional charges.
 Familiarizing yourself with these details can save time and costs at the end of your rental period.

 Conclusion